AromaKitsune/aromakitsune.github.io/about.md

 <a href="https://github.com/LumaTeam/Luma3DS" target="_blank">
 Luma3DS logo by LumaTeam</a>

-Color scheme by 3DS Hacks Guide
+Theme color scheme based on 3DS Hacks Guide (before the redesign on 2024-09-27)

 ---